 The District will adopt, as necessary, rules relating to the implementation of this plan.
 The rules adopted by the District shall be pursuant to TWC §36 and the provisions of this plan.
 All rules will be adhered and enforced.
 The promulgation and enforcement of the rules will be based upon the best technical evidence available.
+The current rules of the District are available in the District office and also online at http://westexgcd.org/documents/adoptedrules.pdf.

 The District shall treat all citizens with equality.
 Citizens may apply to the District for discretion in enforcement of the rules on grounds of adverse economic effect or unique local characteristics.
-In granting discretion to any rule, the Board shall consider the potential for adverse effect on adjacent landowners and aquifer conditions.
-The exercise of said discretions by the Board shall not be construed as limiting the power of the board.
+In granting discretion to any rule, the District Board shall consider the potential for adverse effect on adjacent landowners and aquifer conditions.
+The exercise of said discretions by The District Board shall not be construed as limiting the power of The District Board.